Fresh Fava Bean Dip with Roasted Garlic, Herbs & Feta

 Fava bean dip is a versatile dish that pairs perfectly with various foods.
 It can elevate a simple sandwich with fresh veggies like tomatoes, cucumber, and sprouts or be spread on a crispy baguette, pita, or taboon bread.
 While Foul is a dish on its own, it can also be served alongside other Middle Eastern dips such as baba ganoush, muhammara, and hummus to create a well-rounded and satisfying breakfast experience.

-How to Make Fresh Fava beans Dip
+How to Make Fresh Fava Bean Dip with Roasted Garlic, Herbs & Feta

 Preparation